How to Change NAT Type on T-Mobile Home Internet?

 Why Change NAT Type on T-Mobile Home Internet

-Now that we understand the different NAT types, let's explore why changing the NAT type on T-Mobile's home internet is beneficial.
+Now that we know about the different NAT types, let's look at why it's a good idea to change the NAT type on T-Mobile's home internet.

 A. Improved Gaming Experience